 Meet Richard I Levine

-Q: Where did you get the idea for your new novel
+Q: Where did you get the idea for your two latest novels

-A: It was a confluence of several separate, yet simultaneous, sensory experiences that triggered images which ignited the creative foundation for this story.
+A: For To Catch the Setting Sun, which was released in 2022, It was a confluence of several separate, yet simultaneous, sensory experiences that triggered images which ignited the creative foundation for this story.
 Please allow me to explain.
 In 2018 I was on my way to the set of a Hawaii 5-O episode where I was cast as a background NCIS agent.
 On the way to set I mentally became this agent—giving him a name, a history, habits etc. I pictured him being uncomfortably hot while driving to an investigation because his car air-conditioner didn’t work.
 So, I shut mine off, rolled down the windows which caused a blast of hot air to rush in along with the smell of a trash pile left along the roadside.
 Then I began to play some music from the John Dumas CD Kohola Dreamtime and HPD detective Hank Benjamin came to life.
 After several weeks of repeating this ritual while in the car, a story began to develop and I knew I had my next novel.

 Q: What was the most difficult thing about writing this book?

-A: Constant interruptions from work or personal obligations, to neighbors engaged in noisy home remodeling projects or playing loud music to all hours of the night.
+A: Funny, it was the same things as with writing my previous novel: constant interruptions from work or personal obligations, to noisy neighbors entertaining friends or playing loud music to all hours of the night.
+The worst was having to listen to construction noise or the wail of sirens from emergency vehicles.
 It was extremely hard and frustrating to find uninterrupted quiet time.

 Q: Did you always want to be a writer?